jjonescz/blog/content/posts/detect-html-form-changes/index.md

 }
 ```

-Remember, this one is called on page load, but we should also call it whenever some `input` of the given `form` changes.
+Remember, this one is called on page load (we did that in `constructor` of `DirtyFormDetector`), but we should also call it whenever some `input` of the given `form` changes.
 I do it manually as shown below (because every form is a bit different) but I am sure you can easily integrate it into the `DirtyFormDetector` class.

 And here is how you actually use our new `DirtyFormDetector` class: